 Says Harris, “I can’t overstate how critical it is to achieve an appropriate surface profile on the concrete.
 Technical guidelines recommended by ICRI (the International Concrete Repair Institute) indicate that, on a scale of 1 to 9, you want a surface profile of between 4 and 6 when you’re installing a 10-mil topping like a self-leveling overlay.
 Our experience tells us the best way to achieve that range is through shotblasting.”

 Steel shotblasting is a process whereby steel shot — essentially, BBs — is centrifugally propelled in a special machine’s enclosed blast chamber at high velocity onto the substrate surface.
-This aggressive action roughens up, or abraids, the surface with many small indentations, which offer thousands of minute peaks and valleys to which the overlay can grab on to and adhere.
+This aggressive action roughens up, or abraids, the surface with many small indentations.
+Which offers thousands of minute peaks and valleys to which the overlay can grab on to and adhere.

-While there are a number of other ways to prep a substrate, from mild methods like detergent scrubbing or acid etching to super-aggressive processes such as scarifying or rotomilling, shotblasting is generally recognized as the ideal methodology when self-leveling overlays are to be applied, according to IRCI guidelines.
+While there are a number of other ways to prep a substrate.
+From mild methods like detergent scrubbing or acid etching to super-aggressive processes such as scarifying or rotomilling.
+Shotblasting is generally recognized as the ideal methodology when self-leveling overlays are to be applied, according to IRCI guidelines.
 A single pass with a shotblasting machine is ideal for removing dirt, laitance, curing compounds, sealers, polyurethane coatings, tile mastics, and thin epoxy coatings.
-Some thicker materials may require multiple passes, and certain materials such as resin systems, resilient coatings and adhesives, may require scarifying or similar aggressive techniques.
+Some thicker materials may require multiple passe.
+Certain materials such as resin systems, resilient coatings and adhesives, may require scarifying or similar aggressive techniques.
 Shotblast systems are designed to contain airborne dust generated during the procedure.